Gelean/website/README.md

 1. Click Save Record Set
 1. Leave Routing Policy and Evaluate Target Health alone
 1. Now type your website into your browser and confirm both addresses (ex: elderek.com and www.elderek.com) are working
-1. The following steps outline how to get HTTPS working (WORK IN PROGRESS)
-1. Go to Services > Certificate Manager
-1. Click Get Started under Provision certificates
-1. Switch to the N. Virginia region (us-east-1) so the certificate will be available to Cloudfront
-1. Request a public certificate will be checked by default
-1. Click Request a Certificate
-1. Type your domain name into the box (ex: www.elderek.com)
-1. Click Add another name to this certificate
-1. Type in your wildcard domain (ex: *.elderek.com)
-1. Click Next
-1. Leave DNS validation checked
-1. Click Review
-1. Click Confirm and request
-1. On the Validation window click on both Create record in Route 53 buttons
-1. After both succeed click Continue
-1. Amazon will then validate the domain name, it may take a few minutes
-1. Once the certificates are issued go to Services > Cloudfront
-1. Create Distribution
-1. Click Get Started
-1. Under Origin domain name select your domain name (ex: www.elderek.com.s3.amazonaws.com)
-1. Check "Redirect HTTP to HTTPS"
-1. Under Price Class choose "Use only US, Canada and Europe"
-1. Under Alternate Domain Names (CNAMEs) type in both of your domains (ex: www.elderek.com, elderek.com, *.elderek.com)
-1. Under SSL Certificate check "Custom SSL Certificate (example.com)" and in the dropdown select your domain (ex: www.elderek.com...)
-1. Click Create Distribution
-1. This next step may take some time so monitor the Status and wait for it to change from In Progress to Deployed
-1. Go to Services > Route 53
-1. Click on Hosted Zones
-1. Click on your domain name
-1. Click Create Record Set
-1. Enter www in the name field
-1. Keep A - IPv4 address
-1. Click Yes next to Alias
-1. Click the Alias Target and select the CloudFront distribution relating to your domain name
-1. Click Save Record Set

 ## References and Code
 * https://getbootstrap.com/